 Although PICs' contribution to global greenhouse gas emissions are insignificant, a transition to a low carbon economy is the path needed for overall sustainable development.
 Most of the PIC's NDCs focus on renewable energy and energy efficiency actions, and most recognise this as also economically smart given the high reliance on fossil fuels.
 For PICs, their priority remains adaptation and resilience.
-There is a need to strengthen NDCs to better reflect the economic, environmental and social co-benefits of ensuring that infrastructure and ecosystems are resilient by taking into account climate and disaster risks.
+There is a need to strengthen NDCs to better reflect adaptation priorities and the economic, environmental and social co-benefits of ensuring that societies and communities, infrastructure and ecosystems are resilient by taking into account climate and disaster risks.

-In strengthening the resilience of PICs and promoting low carbon development, the Regional Pacific NDC Hub will also complement other actions taken under the Framework for Resilient Development in the Pacific (FRDP) - in particular Goal 2 - Low Carbon Development.
+In strengthening the resilience of PICs and promoting low carbon development, the Regional Pacific NDC Hub will contribute to and also complement initiatives under the Framework for Resilient Development in the Pacific (FRDP) - in particular Goal 2 - Low Carbon Development.

-It will be affiliated to the Pacific Resilience Partnership (PRP), the regional governance mechanism for the FRDP, to strengthen coordination and complementarity of actions to promote low carbon development.
+The Hub will be affiliated to the Pacific Resilience Partnership (PRP), the regional governance mechanism for the FRDP, to strengthen coordination and complementarity of actions to promote low carbon development.